zibdie/IPDisplayerAPI/README.md

 ## Live Demo

-If you cannot deploy your own, there is a live demo but keep in mind that uptime is not garunteed and this may go down at any time.
+If you cannot deploy your own, there is a live demo but keep in mind that uptime and availability is not guaranteed and this service may go down at any time.
+Click on the image below:

 [![Live Demo](https://i.imgur.com/iK8j7Z6.png)](https://redirct.page.link/IPDisplayerLiveDemo)